jfouryeah12/Event-Driven-Projects/ReadMe.txt

 To Do : User Mode

 bin>Debug>net5.0-windows>.exe
-To run the program without using VS
+To Test the program without using VS